kriansa/dotfiles/README.md

 ### Enabling your plugin

-You'll just have to enable it in your `.zshrc`, just like any OMZ plugin.
+You'll just have to enable it in the `config.zsh`, just like any OMZ plugin.

 ### Adding shared code to your plugins